Positivity, low twist dominance and CSDR for CFTs: Positivity, clustering and universality from CSDR

 \subsection{Higher dimensions}

 While eq.(\ref{approxphi}) was derived keeping the minimal models in mind, it is easy to anticipate qualitatively what happens in higher dimensions.
 The power of $(s_1-1/4)$ in eq.(\ref{app1}) will get replaced by $\tau_{m}/2-\Delta_\sigma$ as in higher dimensions we will have a different projection factor as discussed earlier.
 For the lower limit of the dispersive integral to be finite, we will assume $\tau_{m}/2-\Delta_\sigma>-1$ which holds for the epsilon expansion.
 This will change the $\Delta_\epsilon$ in eq.(\ref{approxphi}) to $\Delta_\epsilon-2\Delta_\sigma$ without altering the $p,q$ dependence; the $A_0(\Delta_\epsilon)$ factor will change but is not relevant for our discussion here.
 Thus exactly the same prediction of universality as discussed above can be anticipated when there is low twist dominance in higher dimensions.
 This could be used as a test for low twist dominance for any theory.
 In \cite{bdh}, for the epsilon expansion the expression for the correlator was worked out up to $O(\epsilon^2)$.
 Using this, one can compute the epsilon expansion for the $\phi_{pq}$'s.
 What is remarkable is that the $\phi_{pq}$'s respect the sign pattern\footnote{Here there is an extra $(u v)^{-\Delta_{\sigma}}$ factor like discussed and the overall minus sign is due to the difference between 2d/4d blocks.} that is predicted by LTD {\it for any real $\epsilon$}!
 As an example we quote \be \phi_{11}\approx 768-1267.56 \epsilon+907.93\epsilon^2\,,\quad \phi_{30}=-256+424.82 \epsilon-304.96\epsilon^2\,, \ee using which it is easy to check that when $\epsilon$ is real $\phi_{11}>0, \phi_{30}<0$ and, \be -3.01\lesssim \frac{\phi_{11}}{\phi_{30}}\lesssim -2.98\,, \ee exactly as predicted by Universality$_\phi$.
-The agreement for other ratios is equally impressive.
+The agreement for other ratios is equally impressive\footnote{One can reverse the logic and put bounds on the higher order terms in epsilon.
+For instance suppose the $O(\epsilon^2)$ term in $\phi_{11}$ was not known.
+Then using universality, demanding $-3.05\leq \frac{\phi_{11}}{\phi_{30}}\leq -2.95$, we find that the $O(\epsilon^2)$ term in $\phi_{11}$ lies between $901.2$ and $914.7$.}.
 It will be very interesting to carry out explicit checks of this using the numerical data for 3d CFTs living on the boundary of the allowed region.